Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 Overall, both sensors are remarquably compatibles.
 A custom Game Boy Camera rom could perfectly handle the M64283FP with very minimal efforts (like shifting the register E table and correcting a bit Vref with register O).

+**As The Arduino Uno is totally unable to drive the clock at 500MHz, the device is very severely underclocked and exposure is always too long by a factor of 4 at least.
+Images in daylight are impossible for this reason.**

 ## The random access mode

 The English datasheet is totally confusing about how to activate the random access mode while the Japanese one if perfectly clear: all image enhancement features must be deactivated: both auto-calibration and convolution kernels (N, VH1, VH0 = 0, CL, OB = 1).
 And it just works.